At Grange Farm, we know that when children feel safe, comfortable, happy and engaged they can make the most of their potential.

 • Assembly audio-visual team

 As well as really enjoying taking on these roles, the children learn a lot from them and it is often the children themselves who come up with better ways of doing things!

 We like to invite governors into school and talk to children of varying ages about a wide range of topics.
 These have included:

 • Aspirations and Ambitions

 Governors start off with a suggested list of questions but often let children’s ideas take them into other interesting areas.
 We find the information we get back invaluable – the children’s honest views are frequently positive but they also give us great ideas for how we need to improve.

 The school has a long standing tradition of being as environmentally friendly as possible.

-2021 has seen the election of our new Green Team who have many plans and ideas to further develop our understanding of how we can be a community that is eco-friendly.
+Our Green Team have many plans and ideas to further develop our understanding of how we can be a community that is eco-friendly.
 A great many crisp packets have already been collected for recycling and many more projects are on the way!